NetSuite OpenAir PSA: Project Accounting for Professional Services Firms

 The production migration happens on a planned date, typically over a weekend or end-of-month:

 The first month after go-live is when issues surface.
-Have a support plan in place:
+Have a Zoho Desk and Zendesk migration guide plan in place:

 Data migration for a 50-person business migrating CRM, Books, and Inventory data typically takes 3-5 weeks of focused effort.
 The work is detail-heavy and mistakes are expensive to reverse.